-A cat’s instincts are not based by physical laws that govern the physical world.
+A cat’s instincts are not based on physical laws that govern the physical world.
 All living beings can adapt and change to any given circumstance with a set amount of time.
 Cats respond to internal and/or external stimuli.
 A good example is that not all cats hate water.
-Giving the circumstances, be it for food or weather, a cat will learn to accept swimming and being in water as a means to survive.
+Given the circumstances, be it for food or weather, a cat will learn to accept swimming and being in water as a means to survive.
 The fear (internal) and sight (external) of water are overturned and the cat adapts as a motive of survival.

 A cat’s mental process is only censorial in that it is limited to sound, smell, touch, taste, and vision.
 They lack the precision and clarity that a humans intellectual perception has.
 A cat will confuse one sensation with another or one object with another.
 A male cat may confuse a neutered male cat for a female as the strong natural scent of the male urine is not present.
 An animals instincts are intertwined with its nature.
 Changes in the environment can greatly change an animal’s natural receptors such as other images or perceptions and/or memories can act as a new change in the environment affecting the animal’s natural behavior.
 The conflict between two or more instincts is likely to override the animals original impulse.